backstage/backstage/plugins/jenkins-backend/api-report.md

 import express from 'express';
 import { Logger as Logger_2 } from 'winston';

+// Warning: (ae-missing-release-tag) "createRouter" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export function createRouter(options: RouterOptions): Promise<express.Router>;

+// Warning: (ae-missing-release-tag) "DefaultJenkinsInfoProvider" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export class DefaultJenkinsInfoProvider implements JenkinsInfoProvider {
   // (undocumented)